Black refugee (War of 1812): Outcome

-In total, about 4000 Africans escaped to the British by way of the Royal Navy, the largest group emancipation of African Americans prior to the American Civil War.
-About 2000 settled in Nova Scotia, 700 in Trinidad, and about 400 settled in New Brunswick.
+In total, about 4,000 Africans escaped to the British by way of the Royal Navy, the largest group emancipation of African Americans prior to the American Civil War.
+About 2,000 settled in Nova Scotia, 700 in Trinidad, and about 400 settled in New Brunswick.
 Together they were the largest single source of African-American immigrants, whose descendants formed the core of African Canadians.
+Many contemporary white Americans, most prominently slaveholding white Southerners, claimed that fugitive slaves who escaped to the British were forced to do so; they also alleged that such slaves were resold into slavery in the British West Indies.
+Such claims were occasionally echoed by British critics of the War of 1812.
+In response, British authorities investigated the American claims in 1815, and found them to be false.
+The historian Alan Taylor notes that such false claims stemmed from delusions of the American planter class, who for the most part genuinely believed that their slaves were content with enslavement and were shocked to see even well-treated slaves escape to the British.

 Black refugees in Nova Scotia were first housed in the former prisoner-of-war camp on Melville Island.
 After the War of 1812, it was adapted as an immigration facility.
 From Melville Island, they moved to settlements around Halifax and in the Annapolis Valley.
 These settlements were given as licensed property for the refugees entering Nova Scotia.
 While it was not land they owned completely, it gave the refugees the chance to start communities of their own.
 The passengers on the shipwrecked HMS Atalante (1808) included twenty American refugee slaves from the James River in Virginia.
 They were among the first of the Black refugees of the War of 1812 to reach Canada.

-It is claimed by Elizabeth Lutes Hillman that many of the fugitives were resold into slavery in the West Indies, and that the British reneged their promise of liberty.
-Joseph McCarthy states that some British critics alleged that some were sold into slavery in the West Indies.
-James Scanlon notes that during the Chesapeake campaign, Virginians believed some slaves were being sold as indentured labourers by the British.
-This is countered by Malcomson.
-A British investigation into this American claim was proven false in 1815.

 Other Black refugees were settled in Trinidad, most having served in the Corps of Colonial Marines.
 They included around 200 refugees from Louisiana and East and West Florida and 500 from Maryland, Virginia, and Georgia.
 The community in Trinidad became known as the Merikins and their villages, established by members of different companies, still exist.